2014 Annual Security Report (Clery)

 DAILY LOG ACCESS—Police and Fire calls for service

-The University Police Department maintains a daily log of officer activity and calls for emergency service for the most recent 60-day period.
-The log is open for public inspection during normal business hours of 8:00 a.m.–5:00 p.m., Monday–Friday.
-Log entries older than 60 days can be obtained by request within 2 business days.
+The CSU, Chico Police Department maintains a daily log of officer activity and calls for emergency service for the most recent 60-day period.
+The log is open for public inspection during normal business hours of 8:00 a.m.–5:00 p.m., Monday through Friday.
+Log entries older than 60 days can be obtained by request within two business days.

 EMERGENCY RESPONSE, EVACUATION, AND NOTIFICATION

-If an emergency or unplanned event occurs that threatens the safety of persons or property, the University Police Department should be notified immediately.
-The University Police Department will ensure the most rapid response of necessary resources.
-University Police personnel will conduct or coordinate with other personnel a rapid needs assessment and communicate the findings to the appropriate designated authority to further close all or a portion of campus.
-It should be noted that some unplanned events or emergencies may dictate the need for University Police Officers to exercise their police officer powers to direct persons to evacuate buildings or areas directly affected by a criminal or non-criminal incident for safety and evidence preservation purposes.
+If an emergency or unplanned event occurs that threatens the safety of persons or property, the CSU, Chico Police Department should be notified immediately.
+The CSU, Chico Police Department will ensure the most rapid response of necessary resources.
+Police personnel will conduct or coordinate a rapid needs assessment with other personnel and communicate the findings to the appropriate designated authority to further close all or a portion of campus.
+It should be noted that some unplanned events or emergencies may dictate the need for CSU, Chico Police Department Officers to exercise their police powers to direct persons to evacuate buildings or areas directly affected by a criminal or non-criminal incident for safety and evidence preservation purposes.

-When an unplanned event or emergency occurs, the University Police Watch Commander on duty will notify the following university officials as soon as possible:
+When an unplanned event or emergency occurs, the CSU, Chico Police Department Watch Commander on duty will notify the following university officials as soon as possible:

 - Police Lieutenant (Operations Commander)